Vibhor-2217/Fall_Detection_Arduino/README.md

 # Setting up on your device
 Step 1: Clone the repo

-Step 2: Change the path according to your device in dataset.yaml
+Step 2: Change the path of the pre-trained model, according to your device, in dataset.yaml

 Step 3: In the fall.py file, change the websocket host and port according to your device (you can also leave it the way it is)